Sbuazjr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-File 6.
-Single number digits
+File 7.
+Smile in the mirror